-For the Base Residual Auction for the 2024/2025 Delivery Year, EE sellers are slated to receive \$128 million in subsidy payments from the customers of the PJM Capacity Market if their Post Installation Measurement and Verification (PIMV) reports are accepted.
-These payments are based, in significant part, on EE providers' representation that they should be credited for providing EE resources based on energy efficiency product sales data from retail chains.
-Indicated Energy Efficiency Sellers add up these retail receipts and, without contracts that support a claim of ownership, submit them for subsidy payments as EE MW in the PJM capacity construct.
+For the midstream and upstream programs, these payments are based, in significant part, on EE providers' representation that they should be credited for providing EE resources based on energy efficiency product sales data from retail chains.
+Indicated Energy Efficiency Sellers add up these retail receipts and, without contracts that support a claim of ownership, submit them for subsidy payments as EE MW in the PJM capacity construct based on further assumptions about product use.